rh9891/ServerSideAPIs/README.md

 ## Description

 Server-side APIs are an interface often used by companies to allow users a way to interact and gain access to their information.
-For this weather dashboard application, I used the [OpenWeatherMap API](https://openweathermap.org/api) in order to gather information about the weather (current and future conditions) for a specified city.
+For this weather dashboard application, the [OpenWeatherMap API](https://openweathermap.org/api) was utilized in order to gather information about the weather (current and future conditions) for a specified city.

 The retrieved data from the OpenWeatherMap API call provided detailed information regarding the forecast, ultraviolet (UV) index, humidity levels, longitudinal and latitudinal coordinates, wind speeds, and visibility, among other things.
-Using this bulk information, I was able to sift through the JSON object, extract the necessary information to render onto the page, and build a weather dashboard that is both dynamic and functional.
+Using this bulk information, a sift through the JSON object was required to extract the necessary information in order to build a weather dashboard that is both dynamic and functional.

+The Weather Dashboard is an application that allows the user to search for a city to display the current weather conditions - as well as 5-day forecast - using the OpenWeatherMap API.
+The application also uses local storage to save a history of cities for which the user has previously searched and dynamically displays icons appropriate to the weather conditions.

 ## User Story
 ~~~